Cardinals vs. Brewers MLB Betting Odds, Trends & Prediction

 Cardinals vs. Brewers MLB Betting Trends

-The total has gone over in 3 of the last 5 home games for the Brewers.
+The total has gone over in 4 of the last 5 home games for the Milwaukee.

 Cardinals vs. Brewers MLB BETTING PREDICTION